-Maximum Contaminant Level (MCL)
+maximum contaminant level (MCL)

 Highest level of a contaminant allowed in drinking water.
+MCLs are set as close to the maximum contaminant level goal as feasible using the best available treatment technology maximum contaminant level goal (MCLG)

-MCLs are set as close treatment technology which there is no known or expected risk to health.
+Level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
-Maximum Residual Disinfection Level drinking water.
-There is convincing evidence that the addition of disinfectant is necessary Nephelometric Turbidity Unit (NTU)